TotallySly/901.-LIVE-PROJECT--yoga-with-alex--html-css-bootstrap-js/README.md

 <i>About Me</i>

 This section will have a nice profile photo of the client in the centre of the page.
 Around the photo will be various different 'About Me' paragraphs.

+<i>Classes</i>

+This section has been the hardest to plan for.
+I have come up with an idea of using a 'timeline' style, akin to inspiration from [Jeff Glenn - Panel Timeline](https://codepen.io/jeffglenn/pen/KNYoKa) and [Brad Traversy - 50 JS Projects in 50 Days](https://www.udemy.com/course/50-projects-50-days/learn/lecture/23595170#overview).
+The idea that the the user clicks on the day of the week, and it expands to display information about the client's classes for that day.